 The fair value of accounts and other receivables, loans, and trade and other payables approximates their carrying amount due to their short-term maturities.
-The fair value of long-term loans with a carrying amount of \notin 26,953 thousands and \notin 23,291 thousands (including current maturities) approximates their fair value as of 31 December 2021 and 2020, respectively (level 3 of the fair value hierarchy).
+The fair value of long-term loans with a carrying amount of &32,164 thousands and &26,953 thousands (including current maturities) as of 31 December, 2022 and 2021, respectively, approximates their fair value (level 3 of the fair value hierarchy).